Gabriel, comte d'Hédouville: Early life

 A student at the royal collège at La Flèche, he became a lieutenant in 1788 and rose to adjutant-general and lieutenant-colonel in 1792.
 He fought at the Battle of Valmy on 20 September 1792 and was made general de brigade and chief of staff to the Army of Moselle the following March.
 He then distinguished himself at the Battle of Kaiserslautern.
 However, he was then suspended and imprisoned as a noble and thus as a suspect, but was freed on 9 Thermidor year II (27 July 1794), brought back into the army at the rank of general of brigade and sent to the Army of the Coasts of Cherbourg (then at Brest).
 He became general of division in November 1795 and the Cherbourg army's chief of staff in January 1795, under Lazare Hoche.
 Under Hoche's orders he carried out a policy of pacification and appeasement in the west, which had revolted against the Republican regime.

 He temporarily commanded the Army of the Coasts of the Ocean in place of Hoche from 10 July to mid-August 1796.

 Saint-Domingue

 He served on Saint-Domingue in 1798, where he had been sent as governor during Sonthonax's second commission.
-He encouraged the dissension between André Rigaud and Toussaint Louverture which helped to fuel the Haitian Revolution.
+He encouraged the dissension between André Rigaud and Toussaint Louverture which helped to fuel the War of Knives.

 Toussaint's military leadership during the Haitian Revolution resulted in the rebellious slaves gaining the upper hand and restoring most of Saint-Domingue to France.
 Now that he ruled the island, Toussaint did not wish to surrender power to France and continued to effectively rule the country autonomously.
 Hédouville was one of the rivals to power whom Toussaint had to overcome.
 Hédouville was eventually forced to flee.
 However, before he left, he released André Rigaud from Toussaint's leadership.